About

 These complementary initiatives include support to get started or prioritise next steps on the sustainability journey through the Sustainability Support for Education online platform; access to experts to help planning and delivery of climate action plans through the Climate Ambassadors programme and the Let’s Go Zero Climate Action Advisors; and digital tools and resources to empower children and young people to lead the way in decision making and action in their setting as part of their journey through the National Education Nature Park.

-The Climate Action Awards are still happening.
-The current phase focuses on embedding and growing the National Education Nature Park.
+The Climate Action Awards are currently paused until 2026 while the focus is on embedding and growing the National Education Nature Park programme.
 More information will follow.

 Please contact [email protected] and we can delete your account.